mozmeao/infra/tools/aws/rds_backup_tool/README.md

 ### 1. Create the secret in Kubernetes

-Next, create the secret in Kubernets with the following command:
+Next, create the secret in Kubernetes with the following command:

 ```
 kubectl -n rds-backups create -f rds-backup-<dbname>-secrets-<region>.yaml